 She tells her students that they can be confident that everyone that they approach will not have already seen a brochure yet from another school.
 And she probably has a very valid point.
 Her students take her for her word and the results speak for themselves.

 But aren’t you somewhat taken back when your child comes home from their first day of school and you look inside their backpack and what do you find?
 A fall fundraising packet?
 You haven’t even begun to deal with the school routine and you're already being asked to sell.
-This seems a bit presumptuous.

 The question that schools ask us is, “Should we try to be the first school in our community to sell, or wait until the dust clears and have a sale closer to the holidays?”
 As it turns out, there are advantages and disadvantages to both options.

 To help shed some light on this debate, here are some things to think about if you haven’t decided on a kickoff date.

 Since many schools are close to other competing schools, the prevailing thought is to attempt to be the first one out in the community.
 If people haven’t been approached yet, chances are they'll be more likely to buy if you’re the first to approach them.
 And since it’s the beginning of the school year, both students and parents are apt to feel more refreshed and willing to get out and sell.

 Still another thought is that academics haven’t really had a chance to get under way yet.
 Many parents have grown to expect early fall fundraisers, and as long as they know this is not the first of many, they're probably ok with the idea of supporting their local school.
 After all, the sooner you finish your sale, the sooner you can start putting the money to work.